iaincollins/structured-data-testing-tool/README.md

 ## Features

 * Command Line Interface (`sdtt`) and API that can be used with any test framework.
-* Input can be URL, load markup from a file or be passed HTML via a string, buffer or stream.
+* Accepts a URL, file or string, buffer or stream containing HTML or JSON.
 * Automatically detects all Schema.org schemas, in HTML (`microdata`), `JSON-LD` and `RDFa`.
 * Can test `<meta>` tags (and custom schemas) for specific tags / fields / values.
 * Built-in presets for testing for Twitter, Facebook and Google structured data.
-* Create your own re-useable, custom presets to test custom schemas or write tests specific to your site.
+* Support creation of custom presets to test any schema or tests specific to your site.
 * Use with a headless browser to test Structured Data injected by client side JavaScript (e.g. Google Tag Manager).

 ## Usage